VISIT OUR ART STORE ▶

 Draw leaf shapes with three types of charcoal

-When I activate the charcoal pencil leaf, the line stays more intact than the willow.
-The willow spreads out more because it's softer.
+When the artist activates the charcoal pencil leaf, the line stays more intact than the willow.
+The willow spreads out more because it’s softer.

-Finally, I get the darkest effect when I go over the compressed charcoal leaf.
+Finally, the artist gets the darkest effect when going over the compressed charcoal leaf.

-The outline stays bold and crisp, and if I had used soft compressed charcoal instead of hard, it would've been even darker.
+The outline stays bold and crisp, and if soft compressed charcoal had been used instead of hard, it would’ve been even darker.

 Among all the shapes, the willow still has the most green showing through, even though the differences are subtle.